 That's all far funnier than it has any right to be.
 Anyway, Owl goes on a crusade to make the comic book more serious, with twists along the way.

-I was especially struck by this page, which is one of the most well constucted gags I've ever seen on a comic page.
+I was especially struck by this page, which is one of the most well constructed gags I've ever seen on a comic page.
 It's been long demonstrated by Scott Shaw! that there's nothing funnier than a fish hitting someone in the face.
 Comedy gold, I tells you.
 So it's not surprising that Walt Kelly doing such a classic bit would do it better than anyone else.
 It's not so much the fish-in-the-face, but the two-panel reaction shot that follows that really makes it work.
 Especially Owl and Turtle.

 The story "Van Winkle, Van Blinkle and Van Nod" follows, and shines the spotlight on Albert the Alligator, who tends to be my favourite character visually.
 The others may get better lines and situations, but no one in the strip moves quite like Albert.
-In this one we get to see him walking upside-down and getting into an arguement with a tree (and losing).
+In this one we get to see him walking upside-down and getting into an argument with a tree (and losing).

 Short interlude for a 2-page text story.
 In almost every comic from that era I've seen, the obligatory text story (I think they were required for some sort of postal exemption) ranges from skippable to almost physically painful.
 Kelly provided some of the few exceptions I've seen, partly from providing some nice illustrations for the stories, and also from his gift for language.